-In this article, we are going to talk about everything you need to understand about the particle no [の] of the Japanese language and about its many functions besides indicating possession [that something belongs to something].
+In this article, we will talk about everything you need to understand about the particle no [の] in the Japanese language and its many functions beyond indicating possession [that something belongs to something].

 What is the particle in [の] for?

 Many believe that the particle no [の] is one of the easiest in the Japanese language.
-Its main function is to indicate that one thing belongs to another, replacing from Portuguese “do, de, meu, minha, Nosso, seu, sua” and other prepositions or articles that indicate that something belongs to something.
+Its main function is to indicate that one thing belongs to another, replacing the Portuguese "do, de, meu, minha, nosso, seu, sua" and other prepositions or articles that indicate that something belongs to something else.

-But the particle function no [の] goes way beyond that.
+However, the function of the particle no [の] goes far beyond that.
 We can list the following functions of the Japanese particle:

 Using the particle in [の] to indicate possession